hyjiacan/gitage/README.md

-# git-pages
+# gitage

-A static server for Git based on web-hook.
-Running on NodeJS.
+Static web server based on git-scm.

 Tested on [gitea](https://gitea.io/) for now.